-Equity-linked instruments and other related instruments (such as bonds cum warrants) may comprise warrants, which confer on the investor the right to subscribe a fixed number of ordinary shares in the relevant company at a pre-determined price for a fixed period.
+Equity-linked instruments may comprise warrants, which confer on the investor the right to subscribe a fixed number of ordinary shares in the relevant company at a pre-determined price for a fixed period.
 The cost of this right will be substantially less than the cost of the share itself.
 Consequently, the price movements in the share will be multiplied in the price movements of the warrant.
 This multiplier is the leverage or gearing factor.
 The higher the leverage is, the more attractive the warrant.
 By comparing, for a selection of warrants, the premium paid for this right and the leverage involved, their relative worth can be assessed.
 The levels of the premium and gearing can increase or decrease with investor sentiment.